zhenwang9102/zhenwang9102.github.io/_pages/about.md

 # News

+- 10/2020: 1 [long paper](https://zhenwang9102.github.io/) about graph pair modeling and representation learning has been accepted by WSDM 2021
 - 07/2020: Attended ACL 2020 virtually and presented our paper via QA sessions and pre-recorded video
 - 06/2020: Started Research Intern at [NEC Labs America](http://www.nec-labs.com/)!
 Excited to work with [Dr. Bo Zong](https://sites.cs.ucsb.edu/~bzong/) on Commonsense Reasoning for NLU
 - 04/2020: 1 [long paper](https://zhenwang9102.github.io/files/ACL2020_ZW_X_MedRELA.pdf) about building self-interpretable deep learning model has been accepted by ACL 2020